chill-utility/chill-utility.github.io/content/privacy/index.md

 - `/config` command
   - Data entered in config menus and commands
 - Discord servers
-  - Preferred specified via the server's configuration
+  - Preferred specified via the servers' configuration
-  - Server ID
+  - Servers ID
-  - Amount of members
+  - Amount of members on the servers
 - Moderation
   - Discord servers IDs attached to the moderation actions
   - Discord users IDs entered in moderation commands and menus